Picovoice/pvspeaker/binding/python/README.md

 Note that in order to stop the audio before it finishes playing, `stop` must be run on a separate thread from `flush`.

-Once you are done (i.e. no longer need PvSpeaker to write and/or play PCM), free the resources acquired by PvSpeaker.
-You do not have to call `stop()` before `delete()`:
+Once you are done (i.e. no longer need PvSpeaker to write and/or play PCM), free the resources acquired by PvSpeaker by calling `delete`.
+Be sure to first call `stop` if the audio is still playing.
+Otherwise, if the audio has already finished playing, you do not have to call `stop` before `delete`:

 ```python
 speaker.delete()